 A little wind or the occasional burp every now and then is a natural sign there’s some digestive activity going on inside, however, excessive occurrence of these bodily functions may be a sign that’s somethings up with your gut.

-If you suffer from frequent abdominal pain, constipation, diarrhoea or bloating these are clear signs your diet and your body are not getting along.
-Often these symptoms are unhelpfully labelled as ‘irritable bowel syndrome’ and doctors inform people to take anti-spasmodic medication or chomp of charcoal tablets to prevent the wind.
-This is simply treating the symptom without addressing the cause.
+If you suffer from frequent abdominal pain, constipation, diarrhoea or bloating these are often signs your diet and your body are not getting along or some form of dysfunction is kicking off in the digestive system.

 Test Your Ability To Digest

 Your stomach acid production maybe insufficient due to stress, nutrient deficiencies. medications (especially acid blocking prescriptions e.g. Omprazole).
 One simple test that can be done uses bicarbonate of soda; add ½ teaspoon to a glass of water and drink it first thing in the morning on an empty stomach.
 If you don’t burp within a few minutes you are potentially suffering from low stomach acid known as hypochlordria.

 This effects your body’s ability to break down food ready for absorption, especially protein as it activates the enzymes that break the bonds between the amino acids.
 Stomach acid also protects us from foreign substances which enter the body, so it is essential in preventing infections and neutralising toxins.